Artystoteles/EcommerceApp/README.md

 # EcommerceApp

+WORK IN PROGRESS

-It is a full stack ecommerce project
+It is a full stack ecommerce project in React with Node backend